Photograph of Avalon White Clam Chowder

 It’s the kind of menu that causes diners to ask “What’s cucumber raiita?” and “What’s citrus mignonette?”
 But that’s okay.
 Go ahead and ask.
 Try the tuna sashimi appetizer and mahi mahi with wasabi potato puree.
 Or play it safe with a shrimp cocktail and a steak.

-The view from Avalon Cove is spectacular, especially at night.
-You can choose between indoor and outdoor seating.
+The view from outdoor tables is spectacular, especially at night.

-If you’re not up for a big dinner, consider having a drink and some of Wolfgang Puck’s bar food at The Cove Bar, a full bar upstairs from the Avalon Cove dining room.
+If you’re not up for a big dinner, consider having a drink and some of Wolfgang Puck’s bar food at The Cove Bar, the full bar upstairs.

 Avalon Cove by Wolfgang Puck opened along with the rest of Disney’s California Adventure in February 2001.
 But it didn’t last long.
 At the beginning of October of the same year, Wolfgang Puck gave up on his ambitious, upscale seafood eatery.